jsbisht/aws-developer-associate/cloud-formation.md

 ### Wait Conditions

-Just like CreationPolicy, the allow resource creation to be paused until timeout or signal is received.
+Just like CreationPolicy, this allows resource creation to be paused until timeout or signal is received.

-WaitCondition can depend of other resources.
+WaitCondition can depend on other resources.
 And other resources can depend of WaitCondition.

 - It can be used a progress gate.
 So that checks cannot be passed until that signals are received.
 - WaitCondition will not proceed to CREATE_COMPLETE until the timeout or signal is received.

-WaitCondition relies on WaitHandle, which `generates a presigned URL to send signal`.
+**WaitCondition relies on WaitHandle**, which `generates a presigned URL to send signal`.

 - Since its presigned, no credentials are required to use it.